GT-RAIL/rail_halloween/local_interfaces/sound_interface/README.md

 python $(pwd)/local_strategy/src/local_strategy/speak.py --help
 ```

 The demo script (the last command) has two modes of operation - `beep` and `speak`.
 The former plays pre-recorded R2D2 beeps based on the key.
 The latter performs TTS using Mary and outputs it via `sound_play`.
-There are also options to change the emotion in the output speech with the use of `EmotionML`.
+There are also options to change the emotion in the output speech with the use of `SSML`.